 This definition is definitely a bit wordy, so I like to think of it and explain it a little differently.

-Assuming we’re listening to the mix through headphones or a speaker monitors, a left speaker and a right speaker, panning is the act of moving a sound from either the left or the right speaker, or even towards the center.
+Assuming we’re listening to the mix through headphones or speaker monitors like the iLouds I recommend from Amazon, a left speaker and a right speaker, panning is the act of moving a sound from either the left or the right speaker, or even towards the center.

 By default, when we create music, all of the sounds will fall exactly in the center, which will tend to create music that is simply too busy and muddled.
 Panning allows us to distribute the sounds and instruments in a way that creates room and evenness or at least the appearence of it.